-• Name(s) of complainant(s), alleged offender(s), and potential witnesses if any.

-- Detailed description of the conduct that forms the basis of the complaint. - Any supporting evidence, if available, such as photographs, electronic messages, notes, or witness statements (such evidence is not required, however, to file a formal complaint).
+- Name(s) of complainant(s), alleged offender(s), and potential witnesses if any. - Detailed description of the conduct that forms the basis of the complaint. - Any supporting evidence, if available, such as photographs, electronic messages, notes, or witness statements (such evidence is not required, however, to file a formal complaint).

-The complaint will be referred immediately to the Emergency Action Committee (EAC), together with the Diversity and Inclusion Officer, excluding anyone implicated in the complaint.
+The complaint will be referred immediately to the Emergency Action Committee (EAC), together with the Diversity and Inclusion Officer and Executive Director, excluding anyone implicated in the complaint.

 Conflict of Interest.
-Executive Board members, including those comprising the EAC, will recuse themselves from all discussions and decisions surrounding a complaint if they are a party to the complaint or have any conflict of interest with respect to any of the parties involved.
+EAC members, the Diversity and Inclusion Officer, and/or the Executive Director will recuse themselves from all discussions and decisions surrounding a complaint if they are a party to the complaint or have any conflict of interest with respect to any of the parties involved.
 Conflicts of interest are defined based on: